praveen-em/pact-avro-plugin/RELEASING.md

 Goreleaser will pick up the new tag, and release it to Github.

 ## Adding to pkg.go.dev
 [pkg.go.dev](https://pkg.go.dev) is the central source of information about Go packages and modules.
-By pushing a new release to a public github repo, technically the module is already published.
+By pushing a new release to a public github repo accessible through a public URL, technically the module is already published.
+There is no need to upload or publish it anywhere else.

 Run the `go list` [command](https://pkg.go.dev/cmd/go#hdr-List_packages_or_modules) to prompt Go to update its index of modules with information about the module.
 Precede the command with a statement to set the `GOPROXY` environment variable to a Go proxy.